jilleb/mib2-toolbox/README.md

 ## Support this project

-You're always welcome to support this project with your knowledge, ideas or a [small donation](https://paypal.me/chillout1) to my Paypal.
+You're always welcome to support this project with your knowledge, ideas or a [small donation](https://paypal.me/chillout1) to my Paypal or [Patreon](https://patreon.com/jille).